 Go to http://blackboard.wku.edu and follow the login instructions (usually available by the first day of class).
-This site will be the primary means for quizzes, grades, announcements, exam and homework scores, reading materials, discussions, and other supplemental course information that you will need.
+This site will be the primary means for announcements, deliverables' scores, reading materials, discussions, and other supplemental course information that you will need.
 Please be sure and check this site regularly.